vaughanchandler/linit/README.md

 * `ufw_postgres` - Allows TCP 5432 for PostgreSQL.
 * `ufw_sshd` - Allows TCP 22 for SSH (included in `ufw_common`).
 * `ufw_warpinator` - Allows TCP/UDP 42000 for Warpinator (included in `ufw_common` for Linux Mint only).

+### Other tags

+The `cinnamon` enables tasks which can only be performed in the Cinnamon desktop environment.
+These tasks may perform additional configuration related to primary tasks (eg autostarting an application), or may just carry out general desktop configuration.